saltstack-formulas/opensds-formula/README.rst

 ``opensds``
 ------------

 Runs all the other states in the formula.
-This state is used by the ``OpenSDS-installer/salt`` module.
+Used by the ``OpenSDS-installer/salt`` module.

 ``opensds.infra``
 -----------------